cole-h06/verity-research/notes/random_walk.md

 Another problem is the walk can get trapped (e.g. "Claim Echo Loops" where two sources copy each other's specifications) or hit dead ends (e.g. a claim appears on a single obscure source).

-I'm not fully sure yet whether revisit frequency meaningfully corresponds to credibility, but the intuition feels interesting.
-Also, it is important to note that agreement clearly does not imply independence.
+It is important to note that agreement clearly does not imply independence.
 If many sources are all indirectly copying the same upstream information, the graph can appear highly confident with a lack of independent verification.
 In such a case, majority voting feels misleading.

 Perhaps introducing a small random jump probability helps prevent this to ensure full distribution: